AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 * {api:anychart.core.gantt.edit.StructureEdit#fill}fill(){api} to set the fill of the row
 * {api:anychart.core.gantt.edit.StructureEdit#stroke}stroke(){api} to set the stroke of the row
-* {api:anychart.core.gantt.edit.StructureEdit#placementStroke}placementStroke(){api} to set the stroke of the line marking the target poistion
+* {api:anychart.core.gantt.edit.StructureEdit#placementStroke}placementStroke(){api} to set the stroke of the line marking the target position

 ```